Los Angeles - Disgraced

 Simpson claimed at his trial that he was just seeking to recover

-personal items from the dealers and he repeated that explanation at his
+personal items from the dealers, an explanation that satisfied his

-At that hearing Simpson initially did not express any remorse for his
+At his parole hearing in July Simpson initially did not express any

-actions but eventually offered that he was "sorry that things turned
+remorse for his actions but eventually offered that he was "sorry that

-planned to relocate to Florida, play golf and be around his friends and
+LaVergne told KTNV-TV that Simpson planned to relocate to Florida, play golf and be around his friends and family.

 "He's had perfect performance as a prisoner," LaVergne said.
 "I anticipate he's going to have perfect performance as a parolee."